 Where To Stay in Naxos

-The best place to stay on Naxos is right in the heart of Naxos Town.
-Travelers planning a luxury vacation can book a room at the waterfront Portara Seaside Suites.
-A more affordable (yet still highly-rated) option is Burgos Barrio.
+The best place to stay is right in the heart of Naxos Town.
+Those planning a luxury vacation can book a room at the waterfront Portara Seaside Suites.

-That said, we stayed in at apartment Eudaimonia.
-Not only is the host exceptional (he delivers a cooked breakfast every morning), the space is fantastic for families, friends or two couples traveling together.
-Check availability for your trip!
+For our trip, we stayed at Eudaimonia.
+Not only is the host exceptional (he delivers a cooked breakfast every morning), the space is fantastic for families, friends or couples traveling together.

 Old Town Naxos Sights

-Work your way into the Old Town and stroll along the atmospheric Old Market Street that is packed with boutique shops and souvenir stores.
-Wind your way up to the top of the hill to see what remains of the Venetian Castle of Naxos and go inside the hill-topping Catholic Cathedral of Naxos.
+Then, wind your way up to see what remains of the Venetian Castle and go inside the hill-topping Catholic Cathedral of Naxos.

-As the sun begins to slide toward the horizon, stride out to the Portara Gate – the only still-standing part of an unfinished temple that dates to the year 530 BC.
-Walk around the historic ruins and then settle in for a spot to watch the sunset.
+As the sun begins to slide toward the horizon, stride out to the Portara Gate – the only still-standing part of an unfinished temple that dates to 530 BC.
+Walk around the ruins and settle in for a spot to watch the sunset.

 Alternatively, get a proper introduction to Naxos on a Castle and Portara Sunset Tour that is led by a local guide.
 Reserve your space!